barbecue/nuxt-structure/README.md

 **Nuxt Structure** - Created by [barbecue](https://tuna.one) - Feel free to reach out!

-Enjoy building awesome projects with Nuxt 3, Tailwind CSS, ESLint, and Prettier! 🚀
+Enjoy building awesome projects with Nuxt 3, Tailwind CSS, ESLint, Prettier, and Pinia! 🚀